chalotrakunal/Rest-Api-SpringBoot/README.md

 SIMPLE Course Application using STS(Spring Tool Suite) tool.

-Created a simple course application with basic CRUD operations and testing it with POSTMAN tool.
+Created a simple course application with basic CRUD operations and check response/request using POSTMAN.

 Presentation Layer: Contains the controller class which is used to take the first ever request from client(web browser, mobile).